Skin Cancer Clinic

 At Belrose Medical Centre, we believe that ‘Prevention is better than cure and an early detection of skin cancer can Save Your Life’

-Please book a "Skin Check" appointment with Dr Victor Shawpan who has had extra training in the detection and removal
+Please book a "Skin Check" appointment with Dr Victor Shawpan, Dr Shamsunnaher Renu or Dr Zobaida Akhter who have had extra training in the detection and removal of Skin Cancers.

 ABCD MELANOMA DETECTION GUIDE